 How to Watch the Lunar Eclipse

-In the United States, January's total lunar eclipse will be best seen in the pre-dawn hours on Wednesday.
+In the United States, January's total lunar eclipse will be best seen in Wednesday's pre-dawn hours.
 Unlike many meteor showers where you need to be far from city lights in the middle of the night, you can just get up a little early in most parts of the country and catch the eclipse.
 You should be able to see it, weather permitting, from anywhere you normally see a full moon.
 (Alaska and Hawaii are exceptions.
 You'll be able to see it in both places throughout most of the night.)

 In the continental US, you'll need to make a plan.
 According to a chart of when the eclipse begins and ends from Space.com, residents of the Pacific Time Zone will first see a partial eclipse at 3:48am.
 The total eclipse will last from 4:51am to 6:08am.

 In the Mountain Time Zone, the partial eclipse will be visible at 4:48am, with the total eclipse lasting from 5:51am to 7:08am.

 In the Central Time Zone, it's not going to be quite as good.
 The partial eclipse starts at 5:48am.
 The total eclipse kicks off at 6:51 and lasts until the moon sets around 7:36am.

 On the eastern seaboard, you're not going to have as much luck.
 The partial eclipse starts at 6:48am and the moon will set around 7:06am before the total lunar eclipse commences.